Is a Bug Out Bag Necessary

 Is a bug out bag necessary?
 A bug out bag is one of the basic necessities for those people trying to be as prepared as possible.
 It contains the basic items that you’re going to need if you have to leave your home in the event of a disaster.
-It’s also commonly called a 72-hour bag.
+It’s also commonly called a 72-hour bag or BOB.

 When disasters strike your home, you never know if you’re going to have to drop everything and get out in a matter of minutes.
 If something like that happens, then it’s nice to have everything that you may need for a few days already packed in a backpack and ready to go.